 Day 1 UK - Beijing

-Today, Just You’s Private Chauffeur Service will collect you from home for your flight to Beijing today, arriving on day 2.
+Today, make your own way to the airport or be collected by our Private Chauffeur (if you've pre-booked) for your flight to Beijing today, arriving on day 2.

 Day 2 Beijing